seonghann/tsdiff/README.md

 ## Dataset

 ### Offical Dataset
-The offical raw GEOM dataset is avaiable [[here]](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF).
+The training and test dataset is from the open-source transition state database of Grambow, Colin A. et al. [[zenodo]](https://zenodo.org/record/3715478) [[paper]](https://www.nature.com/articles/s41597-020-0460-4).

 ### Preprocessed dataset
-We provide the preprocessed datasets (GEOM) in this [[google drive folder]](https://drive.google.com/drive/folders/1b0kNBtck9VNrLRZxg6mckyVUpJA5rBHh?usp=sharing).
-After downleading the dataset, it should be put into the folder path as specified in the `dataset` variable of config files `./configs/*.yml`.
+We provide the preprocessed datasets calculated with $\omega$b97x-D3 level.

 ### Prepare your own GEOM dataset from scratch (optional)